MitchellGleason/Final-Project/README.md

 ## Exploratory Data Analysis & Tableau Visualizations

-These are the list of various exploratory analysis data ideas and questions for visualization and relational data using Tableau for the Adidas Dataset.
-The outcome will be based on what is relevant to the dataset:
+The following is an exhaustive list of various exploratory data analysis and visualization to be executed with Tableau & SQL using the Adidas Sales Dataset.
+The outcome will be based on what is relevant to the final presentation:

 ### Visualizations based on US Census Data